Rahul5999/myMovies/README.md

 10.) and for that ViewController  say "MainViewController " we wil we will link that view controller through storyboard

-11.) and we will place SearchBar and table view from Library and give appropiate layouts
+11.) and we will place UISearchBar and UItableview from Library and give appropiate layouts

 12.)
-And for tableview , searchBar and Title all the modifications of code will be made mainViewController
+Now we will create Xib file for the tableviewcell and places the UIImage for poster,label for title&release year and heart symbol for favourites with appropriate autolayouts

+13.)
+When the favorite button is tapped, the favouriteButtonTapped method toggles the movie's favorite status and saves it using UserDefaults.

+14.)
+The configure method sets up the cell with movie data, including downloading and setting the poster image asynchronously.

+15.)
+The cell's background and text colors are set to ensure good contrast and readability.

+16.)
+Coming back to MainViewController we will setup all the required things setiing up basic things like conform to UITableVIewDataSource and UITableViewDelegate

+17.) and then we will register Tableviewcell in this mainViewController